vtex-apps/io-documentation/docs/en/Recipes/templates/building-a-product-details-page.md

 "product-teaser.product"
 ```

+> ℹ
+>
-> ℹ *You can always check out the full and updated list [here](https://github.com/vtex-apps/store/blob/master/store/interfaces.json#L49).*
+> You can always check out the full and updated list [here](https://github.com/vtex-apps/store/blob/master/store/interfaces.json#L49).

+In the following sections, check out examples of using some child dependencies of `store.product`.

+## Before you start

+1. knowledge of how the flex-layout works is required.
+If you have any doubts regarding this, we strongly recommend you access this [documentation](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-using-flex-layout).

 ## Practical example

-Let's take a look at our demo store, [Storetheme](https://storetheme.vtex.com/).
-It has a good example of how to use the `store.product` flexible block:
+The VTEX demo store, [Storetheme](https://storetheme.vtex.com/) has the example of how to use the `store.product` flexible block:

 ![storetheme-product-details-page](https://user-images.githubusercontent.com/52087100/64383385-26c2db00-d00c-11e9-96d4-d3b7ecaf0376.png)